LoloccioOrlo/goldfishtail/README.md

 # goldfishtail
-Command to Make URL for Your Deck Registoration Sheet from MTGGoldfish's Deck ID
+Command to Generate the URL for Download Your Deck Registoration Sheet from MTGGoldfish's Deck ID

 ## About
 ``goldfishtail`` is the command to generate the url to make your deck registoration sheet using https://www.decklist.org